La Velo Francette is one of France's hottest cycle routes (and one of the most diverse and interesting). Here's a DIY itinerary for the route.

 Overnight: The bike-friendly Hotel La Marjolaine regularly hosts cycle tour groups and has a MASSIVE dedicated bike room with its own fleet of bikes.
 If you want to stay in Laval, there's the bike-friendly Hotel de Paris.

 Day 9: Moulay to Domfront in the Orne department of Lower Normandy

 At Domfront the Velo Francette crosses with the Paris-Mont St Michel Veloscenie route, making it a popular stop for cyclists.

 Overnight: We stayed at a B&B called La Maison 1833, which was absolutely lovely but a little way off the actual route.
 Tracy and Chenél stayed at Hotel de France in Domfront town centre itself when they rode the Veloscenie, which crosses with the Francette at Domfront.
 It's highly recommended – review here.
 See also La Pouliniere, which has the Bakehouse, a little cottage for anyone wanting a self-catered base for a few days (they only sleep 2 or 3 people, so great for tourers).

 Into the heart of the Calvados department in Normandy.
 Our stage report is here.

 Overnight: We stayed at the Le Relais du Commerce, which is very central but also quite basic.
-We wouldn't eat in the hotel restaurant again if we could avoid it (there are other eateries locally).
-If you are taking the highly recommended and ridiculously scenic (though more challenging) eastern branch of the route, you should stay at the L'Ancien Pressoir B&B just east of La Roche d'Oëtre.
-It's a lovely 'off-the-beaten' track place to stay and Ann, the owner, is super bike-friendly.
+The hotel restaurant was OK but we'd probably recommend trying another local eatery instead.
+If you are taking the highly recommended and ridiculously scenic (though more challenging) eastern branch of the route, try the L'Ancien Pressoir B&B just east of La Roche d'Oëtre.

 Day 11: Pont-d'Ouilly to Caen Oiustreham ferry port